-The Company will however, maintain the final dividend of gross 6.25 sen, less income tax, and 3.75 sen tax exempt, per RM1.00 ordinary share, in respect of the financial year ended 31 December 2007, which will be payable in July 2008.
+The final dividend of gross 6.25 sen, less income tax, and 3.75 sen tax exempt, per RM1.00 ordinary share, in respect of the financial year ended 31 December 2008, will be proposed to the Shareholders at the next Annual General Meeting for approval.
+This dividend will be payable in July 2009.